-Many consultants begin with no client at all.
+Many consultants begin with no clients at all.

 But you shouldn’t just wait for people to go your way.
-You must actively find projects, at least in the beginning of your career.
+You must actively find projects, at least at the beginning of your career.

-You don’t have to pay membership fees for most of the sites, but you do need to fill-up a form and register as a member.
+You don’t have to pay membership fees for most of the sites, but you often do need to register as a member and provide some information.

-Make your profile interesting and include as many information about your specialization as you can since clients will be the ones sending you a message based on this profile.
+Make your profile interesting and include as much information about your specialization as you can since clients will be deciding whether to message you based on this profile.

 Note that depending on the site you joined, some inquiries may not be forwarded to your registered e-mail address, so check the sites regularly.

-Consulting rates vary significantly depending on factors like field, size of project, company size of client, your own expertise, and even the platform where you found your client.
+Consulting rates vary significantly depending on factors like the field of industry, size of the project, the company size of the client, your own expertise, the platform where you found your client, and more.

-However, it’s important that you have a fee already set-up for specific tasks.
+However, it’s important that you set up a fee structure for specific tasks that are frequently requested.

-You should price your services appropriately based on your skill set and how much value you can bring to the table.
+You’ll need to learn how to price your services appropriately based on your skillset and how much value you can bring to the table.

-Proactively spreading the word about your online consultancy service helps you turn this freelance gig into a full-pledged business.
+Proactively spreading the word about your online consultancy service helps you turn this freelance gig into a full-fledged business.